ThorbenMaa/STARseqCNN/README.md

 ```
 You can also use an sbatch script provided in `sbatch_tfmodisco.sh` to make use of slurm.
 Here, all commands for generating tfmodisco results and reports used for the analysis of the manuscript are listed.

-More information on how to use tfmodisco-lite are given at the corresponding github repository https://github.com/jmschrei/tfmodisco-lite/tree/main.
+More information on how to use tfmodisco-lite are given at the corresponding [github repository](https://github.com/jmschrei/tfmodisco-lite/tree/main).
+More information on the ISM approach can be found at the [paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02811-x) by Agarwal and Kelley, 2022.

 The motifs the model has learned can look like this:
 ![alt text for screen readers](pos_patterns.pattern_0.cwm.fwd.png "enhancer motif learned by CNN")